dev-nekoboi/dn-py-misc/README.md

 Contact information:
 ---

-To report any bugs that you find, please email [dev@nekoboi.com](mailto:dev@nekoboi.com) with the subject line `github:dn-python-module:bugs`.
+To report any bugs that you find, please email [dev@nekoboi.com](mailto:dev@nekoboi.com) with the subject line `github:dn-py-misc:bugs`.

-To submit a suggestion for a function to add to the module, please email [dev@nekoboi.com](mailto:dev@nekoboi.com) with the subject line: `github:dn-python-module:suggestion`.
+To submit a suggestion for a function to add to the module, please email [dev@nekoboi.com](mailto:dev@nekoboi.com) with the subject line: `github:dn-py-misc:suggestion`.

-For any other topic related to this repository and the module packaged within, please email [dev@nekoboi.com](mailto:dev@nekoboi.com) with the subject line: `github:dn-python-module:misc`.
+For any other topic related to this repository and the module packaged within, please email [dev@nekoboi.com](mailto:dev@nekoboi.com) with the subject line: `github:dn-py-misc:misc`.

 ---

-Currently included functions:
+Documentation:
 ---

 ```python